SebastJava/linuxmint-logo/README.md

 ## Differences
 * There isn't as many versions as in the official `/usr/share/icons/hicolor/scalable/apps/linuxmint-*`.
 Things are thus more constant, and simpler.
 * All versions are perfect squares or perfect circles, without any stretching.
-To achieve this, the "l" is a little taller, which makes sense since this letter is indeed taller in everyday typography: "Lm".
+To achieve this, the "L" is a little taller, which makes sense since this letter is indeed taller in everyday typography: "Lm".
 * I didn't want the top of the "L" to be too close to the edge of the circle, but I also didn't want the logo to be too small.
 So, I took another path: an infinite "L"...
 * I am disappointed to sometimes find older versions of the logo still in use.
 These versions do not have the same spacing everywhere.
 It's a shame, because this new logo attracts with its good use of negative space.
 Please see my illustration to understand this.
 There is an underlying positive influence there...
 * All widths and spacings are equal and are round numbers.